alex-morrisonn/motivation/privacy-policy.md

 ## Introduction

-Welcome to Moti!
+Welcome to Motii!
 This Privacy Policy explains how we collect, use, and share information about you when you use our mobile application.
-By using Moti, you agree to the practices described below.
+By using Motii, you agree to the practices described below.

 ## Information We Collect